MicrosoftDocs/microsoft-style-guide/styleguide/procedures-instructions/describing-alternative-input-methods.md

   - Use the Left Arrow key or the Right Arrow key to move to another menu.

-For several choices within one procedure step, use a bulleted list.
+**For several choices within one procedure step**, use a bulleted list.

 Example
 1\.
 Select the text that you want to move or copy.
  Do one of the following: